merogersdev/homelab/README.md

 - Building floors and walls are thick concrete.
 No hardwired connections are possible, except to the main router.
 - Single router offers adequate coverage for one floor, but minimal to no coverage for the other 3 as well as outside.
 - Very limited budget, and will have to utilize hardware that I have on-hand.
-- Switch cannot be adopted by Omada Controlle r.
+- Switch cannot be adopted by Omada Controller.
 Has to be configured as standalone.
 Known issue.

 ## Areas to improve